 So, what happens when two come together?
 Two photographers can subvert a gaze, while probing issues around representation, presence, omission, authorship and voyeurism.
-Speaking from contrasting geo-political vantage points, two can highlight the perpetual and impeding undertone of violence still manifesting in present-day psyche.
+Speaking from contrasting geo-political vantage points, two can highlight the perpetual and impeding undertone of violence manifested in a present-day psyche.
 The numerous lines between collective memory, imagination and folklore are blurred when two artists use material to venerate and to make visible intangible heritage.

 When two come together, there can be a conversation around absence and nostalgia expressed by cutting; tearing images from archives or ripping apart strips of cloth, both done to express loss.

-Both, referencing the history of slave trades across the Atlantic or the Indian Ocean, two can use portraiture as a medium to re-imagine routes journeyed by ancestors.
+Referencing the history of slave trades across the Atlantic or the Indian Ocean, two can use portraiture as a medium to re-imagine routes journeyed by ancestors.
 Two together can amplify resistance.
 Using satire and sophistication, they can resist the imposed taxonomy of time, place, gender and history.

 Film23 January 2019 - 23 January 2019

 Book Launch14 November 2018 - 14 November 2018

 Lectures and Forums30 May 2018 - 30 May 2018